 REPAYMENT OF BOND ANTICIPATION LOAN.
 The City and the Landowners hereby agree that the Bond Anticipation Loan will be repaid through Special Assessments as follows:

 (A) All of the real property within the District will be assessed to repay the Bond Anticipation Loan.
-To date, the owners of Hidden Lakes/Toscana have paid approximately [$362,000] in transportation impact fees on [120] lots.
+To date, the owners of Hidden Lakes/Toscana have paid approximately [$326,000] in transportation impact fees on [105] lots.
 The City will credit Hidden Lakes/Toscana for the transportation impact fees already paid.
-As a result, the Special Assessments imposed within the District to repay the Bond Anticipation Loan will be allocated as follows: [$138,000] to Hidden Lakes/Toscana ($300 per undeveloped residential lot) and $4,788,658 to the remaining [750] developable acres [TO BE CONFIRMED] in the District ($6,385 per developable acre).
+As a result, the Special Assessments imposed within the District to repay the Bond Anticipation Loan will be allocated as follows: [$174,000] to Hidden Lakes/Toscana ($366 per undeveloped residential lot) and $4,788,658 to the remaining [715] developable acres in the District ($6,697 per developable acre).

 (B) The City will begin collection of initial Special Assessments from Assessed Property by the tax bill collection method commencing with the tax bill to be mailed in November, 2013 (the "Initial Assessments").
 The Initial Assessments will be collected at the following rates to pay interest only on the Bond Anticipation Loan for a period not to exceed three (3) years: